 Joan Naviyuk Kane is Inupiaq with family from King Island (Ugiuvak) and Mary’s Igloo, Alaska.
 Her publications include the essay collection A Few Lines in the Manifest (2018), and poetry & prose books and chapbooks The Cormorant Hunter’s Wife (2009), Hyperboreal (2013), The Straits (2015), Milk Black Carbon (2017), Sublingual (2018), and Another Bright Departure (2019).
 She has been the recipient of the Whiting Writer’s Award, the Donald Hall Prize in Poetry, the American Book Award, the Alaska Literary Award, the United States Artists Foundation Creative Vision Award, a 2018 Guggenheim Fellowship in Poetry, and fellowships and residencies from the Rasmuson Foundation, the Native Arts and Cultures Foundation, the School for Advanced Research, the Aninstantia Foundation, the Hermitage Artist Retreat and the Lannan Foundation.
 She has been a finalist for the PEN USA Literary Award, the Poetry Foundation’s Ruth Lilly Prize, and the Dorset Prize.
-She raises her sons as a single mother in Cambridge, and is creative nonfiction and poetry faculty in the department of English at Harvard University and the graduate creative writing program at the Institute of American Indian Arts in Santa Fe, New Mexico, and also serves as a lecturer in the department of Race, Colonialism and Diaspora at Tufts University.
-She was the 2019-2020 Hilles Bush Fellow at the Radcliffe Institute for Advanced Study and is currently Mellon Fellow of Race and Ethnicity at the Center for the Study of Race and Ethnicity in America at Brown University.
+She raises her sons as a single mother in Cambridge, and is creative nonfiction and poetry faculty in the department of English at Harvard University and the graduate creative writing program at the Institute of American Indian Arts in Santa Fe, New Mexico.
+She has served as a lecturer in the department of Race, Colonialism and Diaspora at Tufts University.
+She was a Hilles Bush Fellow at the Radcliffe Institute for Advanced Study and is currently Mellon Fellow of Race and Ethnicity at the Center for the Study of Race and Ethnicity in America at Brown University.
 At Scripps College, she will be the Mary Routt Endowed Chair of Writing during the spring semester of 2021.

 Her essays, poems, and short stories have appeared or are forthcoming in Best American Poetry, Before the Usual Time, Hick Poetics, Yale Review, Salamander, FLAG + VOID, Thalia, When the Light of the World Was Subdued Our Songs Came Through (A Norton Anthology of Native Nations Poetry), All We Can Save: Truth, Courage, and Solutions for the Climate Crisis, More Truly and More Strange: 100 Contemporary American Self-Portrait Poems, 21|19: Contemporary Poets in the Nineteenth Century Archive, Exquisite Vessel: Shapes of Native Nonfiction, The Poem’s Country: Place & Poetic Practice, Syncretism and Survival: A Forum on Poetics, HERE: Poems for the Planet, The Guardian, Orion, Boston Review, Colorado Review, Poetry International, POETRY, Nat.
 Brut, West Branch, Territory, Drunken Boat, absent, and elsewhere.